ARTICLE 60 - Ethical Conduct of Research

 60:05 (a) Data generated by the researcher(s) shall belong to the researcher(s) unless there is a written contract to the contrary.

 (b) The following guidelines should be observed as applicable, with regard to data gathering, retention and storage.
-Permanent records that could be used to establish the ethical nature of the research, including data listings and computer codes shall be retained by the laboratory or unit in which they are generated for a minimum of five (5) years unless determined otherwise by the Vice President, Research for the purpose of verifying, reproducing, or extending published results.
-With the knowledge and authorization of the principal investigator, a member of the research team may make copies of the primary data for her/his own use, but the immediate supervisor and all collaborators shall have free access at any time to all original data or evidence and products of the research.
+Permanent records that could be used to establish the ethical nature of the research, including data listings and computer codes shall be retained by the laboratory or unit in which they are generated for a minimum of five (5) years unless determined otherwise by the Vice President, Research and Innovation for the purpose of verifying, reproducing, or extending published results.
+With the knowledge and authorization of the principal investigator, a member of the research team may make copies of the primary data for the member’s own use, but the immediate supervisor and all collaborators shall have free access at any time to all original data or evidence and products of the research.
 In certain instances it may not be necessary to save the raw data, but to provide instead the algorithm for generating the data.
-Authorization to make copies may not be withheld without valid reasons, which must be communicated in writing to the Dean of the Faculty and to the Provost or, in cases involving graduate students, to the Vice President, Research as well as the Provost.
+Authorization to make copies may not be withheld without valid reasons, which must be communicated in writing to the Dean of the Faculty and to the Provost or, in cases involving graduate students, to the Dean of the Faculty of Graduate Studies as well as the Provost.

 (c) Members are only responsible for data that is in their possession and not if it belongs to libraries, archives, or other laboratories.
 Any non-trivial financial costs involved in the retention of such data when required by the University shall be borne by the University.

-(d) Potential conflict with the ethical requirement to maintain control over data in order to preserve anonymity and confidentiality of research participants shall be resolved by reference to the University Ethics Committee.
-Retention of and access to data shall be consistent with the University Guidelines on Research Involving Human Subjects.
+(d) Potential conflict with the ethical requirement to maintain control over data in order to preserve anonymity and confidentiality of research participants shall be resolved by reference to the University Research Ethics Board.
+Retention of and access to data shall be consistent with the University Guidelines on Research Involving Humans.

 (e) Provision of material products - such as cell lines, bacterial clones, other specific organisms and substances, or software developed and prepared during research - to third parties for non-commercial research purposes within or outside the research unit should be made with the approval of the principal investigator.